Monochamus

 Monochamus is a genus of longhorn beetles found throughout the world.
 They are commonly known as sawyer beetles or sawyers, as their larvae bore into dead or dying trees, especially conifers such as pines.
 They are the type genus of the Monochamini, a tribe in the huge long-horned beetle subfamily Lamiinae, but typically included in the Lamiini today.

-If sawyer beetles infect freshly cut pine logs, they can cause a 30–40% loss in value due to the tunnels their larvae bore.
+If sawyer beetles infest freshly cut pine logs, they can cause a 30–40% loss in value due to the tunnels their larvae bore.
 It is important to process logs within a few weeks of cutting or store them in water to minimize damage.
 Some species are known to transport phoretic Bursaphelenchus nematodes, including B. xylophilus which causes pine wilt disease.

 Description

 Beetles in this genus are black or mottled gray in colour.
 Like other Lamiinae, the head is oriented vertically with ventral mouthparts.
 The scape (first antennal segment) has a circatrix, a carinate ring or scar-like area near the tip.
 Antennae of females are roughly as long as the body, while antennae of males are twice as long.
 The tarsal claws are divergent.